 The proposed bill would amend current statutes regarding the designation and removal of active management areas (AMAs) in Arizona.
-Under the current law, a groundwater basin can be designated as an AMA upon petition by ten percent of registered voters who reside within the proposed boundaries.
+Under the current law, a groundwater basin can be designated as an AMA upon petition by ten percent of registered voters who reside within the proposed area.
 The bill introduces a new provision allowing, starting ten years after a groundwater basin is designated as a subsequent AMA, ten percent of registered voters within that area to file a petition to remove the AMA designation.
-This petition must be filed within 180 days before the next general election, and the form must align with initiative petitions.
+This petition must be submitted within 180 days before the next general election, and the form must align with initiative petitions.
 Additionally, the bill outlines the responsibilities of the Director of the Arizona Department of Water Resources (ADWR) in examining groundwater conditions and determining whether the AMA designation remains necessary.

 House Engrossed Version: 45-415